 - United Nations Guiding Principles on Business and Human Rights

-- International Labor Organization’s Declaration on Fundamental Principles and Rights at Work
+- International Labour Organization’s Declaration on Fundamental Principles and Rights at Work and Its Follow-Up

 Vendors, Suppliers, and Business Partners

-Cigna maintains and communicates its policy that strictly prohibits retaliation against anyone who reports, in good faith, suspected violations of Cigna's Code, principles, or other compliance concerns.
+Cigna maintains and communicates its policy that strictly prohibits retaliation against anyone who reports, in good faith, suspected violations of Cigna's Code or principles or other compliance concerns.
 Additionally, if employees participate in an investigation of related matters, they will not be subject to retaliation.
 Cigna employees who engage in retaliation are subject to disciplinary action up to, and including, termination of employment.

-Each and every day, we strive to do the right thing for our customers, patients, clients, co-workers, health care professional partners, communities and shareholders.
+Each and every day, we strive to do the right thing for our customers, patients, clients, co-workers, partners, communities, and shareholders.
 All employees are encouraged and have a duty to speak up, in good faith, when they encounter or identify an ethics or compliance concern.
-To that end, in 2019, Cigna, Express Scripts, and eviCore integrated their whistleblower hotlines so that all employees can report ethics and compliance concerns through one centralized location.
 The Ethics Help Line is confidential, anonymous (where permitted by law), and available 24 hours a day, seven days a week, from anywhere.
 The Help Line can be reached inside or outside of the U.S. and is available in multiple languages.
 We also have a dedicated Ethics Help Line website to assist employees around the world with questions they might have, and to facilitate their ability to report concerns or instances of potential misconduct.